rabbitmq/rabbitmq-website/site/networking.md

 When proxy protocol is turned on, clients won't be able to connect to RabbitMQ directly unless they themselves support the protocol.
-Therefore, when this option is turned , all client connections must go through a proxy that also supports the protocol and is configured to send a Proxy protocol header.
+Therefore, when this option is turned on, all client connections must go through a proxy that also supports the protocol and is configured to send a Proxy protocol header.
 [HAproxy](http://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) and [AWS ELB](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#proxy-protocol) documentation explains how to do it.